Sydney-Informatics-Hub/rna-differential-expression-Rnotebook/README.md

 This notebook requires a number of packages.
 You can execute it with our [RStudio for RNAseq container](https://github.com/Sydney-Informatics-Hub/Rstudio-rnaseq-contained) which has all required packages preinstalled.

-If you have used this work for a publication, you must acknowledge SIH, e.g: "The authors acknowledge the technical assistance provided by the Sydney Informatics Hub, a Core Research Facility of the University of Sydney."

 # Quickstart

 1. Clone this repository: